olcf/olcf-user-docs/software/profiling/ScoreP.rst

          MPI     45,400    454    0.01     0.0          13.39  MPI_File_write_at

-- We can see that 98.2% of the execution time is spent on user functions and only 1.4% on MPI.
+- We can see that 98.2% of the execution time is spent on user functions and only 1.4% on MPI as there is no real MPI calls on serial code, just some calls are not excluded.

 Explanation